All posts

 Is Wise Business FDIC-insured?

 No. Wise is an electronic money institution, not a bank.
-Funds held in Wise are safeguarded at regulated partner banks under UK FCA, EU, and US regulations.
-Safeguarding means the funds are held in segregated accounts and would be returned to account holders if Wise became insolvent.
-This is a different protection mechanism than FDIC insurance, which covers depositor losses when a bank fails.
-The practical difference for most non-resident LLC owners with balances under $50,000 is limited, but the structural distinction exists.
+Your funds are safeguarded at regulated partner banks, meaning they sit in segregated accounts and would be returned if Wise went insolvent.
+That's a different mechanism than FDIC insurance, which covers depositor losses when a bank fails.
+For balances under $50,000, the practical difference is small, but the structural distinction exists.

 Can I receive US client payments through Wise Business?